Biademery/quiz/README.md

 # Quiz
-Quiz sobre Friends com HTML e CSS
+Quiz about Friends with HTML and CSS